gymnastjs/gymnast/storybook/stories/grid/justify.md

 # Justify

 `justify` parameter determines the horizontal alignment.
-It allows for `left`, `right` or `center` alignment of components within its parent Grid.
+It allows for `start`, `end` or `center` alignment of components within its parent Grid.

+Note that if `direction="row"` is used, justify applies to the vertical alignment, since it uses `flex-direction` and `justify-content` under the hood.